manussekhar/German_Notes/Grammatik/Imperativsätze.md

 Sie -> Seien

-you be happy Frah - Sei glücklich, Farah you please come - S
+you be happy Frah - Sei glücklich, Farah you please come - Sei